lwhsu/freebsd-201606-ci-hackathon/slides.md

 ---
 # Planned new system architecture (misc)
 - Outgoing mail relay
-  - What's the mail "From:"?
+  - What should be used in the "From:" field for reporting mails?
   - jenkins-admin@ (currently), jenkins-no-reply@
 - Monitoring, for service liveness check
 - Cloud nodes?